LowLevelCodingCH/CBuild/README.md

 Link stdc++
 ```

-"BuildStatic", "ObjectOut", "AddExe" and "Source" should be at the start in the order.
+"NoStdLib", "NoDefLib", "BuildStatic", "ObjectOut", "AddExe" and "Source" should be at the start in the order.
 "LinkDir" and "IncludeDir" should be before you write "Link".
 The commands for that would be: